nus-cs2113-AY2223S1/tp/docs/README.md

 their own Command Line Interface based Java project.

 parKING is a lightweight CLI application that provides carpark lot availability to drivers in Singapore.
-With an access to a computer with Java 11 installed, you can view and add carparks to your favourite list for easy access.
+With access to a computer with Java 11 installed, you can view and add carparks to your favourite list for easy access.

 ## Installation Guide